fusionlanguage/fut/doc/getting-started.md

 }
 ```

-As you can see, `cito` simply rewrites your code in different languages.
+As you can see, `fut` simply rewrites your code in different languages.

 Now, you may wonder why the code _does not print_ the message in the console?
 That's because Fusion was never intended to be used to write complete programs.